Go to the list of all blogs

 Bullish Trend Analysis

-The Stochastic Oscillator suggests the stock price trend may be in a reversal from a downward trend to an upward trend. of 71 cases where GME's Stochastic Oscillator exited the oversold zone resulted in an increase in price.
+The RSI Oscillator points to a transition from a downward trend to an upward trend -- in cases where GME's RSI Oscillator exited the oversold zone, of 34 resulted in an increase in price.
 Tickeron's analysis proposes that the odds of a continued upward trend are .

 Following a +1 3-day Advance, the price is estimated to grow further.
 Considering data from situations where GME advanced for three days, in of 260 cases, the price rose further within the following month.
 The odds of a continued upward trend are .